swhitty/KeyValueCoder/README.md

 _ = try KeyValueDecoder().decode(Int8.self, from: 1000])
 ```

-Integers can also be decoded using any [FloatingPointRoundingRule](https://developer.apple.com/documentation/swift/floatingpointroundingrule) by setting the `.rounded(rule:)` strategy:
+Values with a fractional part can also be decoded to integers by rounding with any [FloatingPointRoundingRule](https://developer.apple.com/documentation/swift/floatingpointroundingrule):

 ```swift
 let decoder = KeyValueDecoder()